-One of the more recent and most accurate GBA emulators out there, Pizza Boy, is widely regarded as the best GBA emulator for Android alongside the mGBA core in Retroarch (we’ll get to that shortly).
+One of the more recent and most accurate GBA emulators out there, Pizza Boy is widely regarded as the best GBA emulator for Android alongside the mGBA core in Retroarch.

 Enthusiasts have even tested Pizza Boy’s accuracy for sound and image against other emulators, and it’s come out on top.
 To think that this excellent piece of software is so much newer than other entries on this list just makes you wonder how much better it can possibly get!